Sources: Frantic effort behind Trump's U-turn on Iran

 Photo: Alex Brandon/AP/TT

 In just a few hours, Donald Trump went from threatening to conciliatory toward Iran.
-A frantic diplomatic effort is said to have been behind the president's U-turn.
+A frantic effort by Iran's neighbors is said to be behind his U-turn.

 At the last second, Iran's neighbors in the Middle East reportedly made President Trump change his mind.

-An American military intervention in Iran would have risked serious consequences for the region, the countries are said to have insisted during talks with the US.
-The dialogue with the Trump administration is still ongoing, the anonymous source said on Thursday.
+An American military intervention in Iran would have risked serious consequences for the region, the countries are said to have insisted in talks with the United States.

 Loading related articles...